webxdc/.github/profile/README.md

 (minimum version 1.30) and press "Start".

-If you want to develop your own webxdc, best **get started with one of the examples and with our [documentation](https://deltachat.github.io/webxdc_docs/)**.
+If you want to develop your own webxdc, best **get started with one of the examples and with the [documentation](https://deltachat.github.io/webxdc_docs/)**.

 ## Contributing

-If you want your webxdc to be listed here, you can write us at [delta@merlinux.eu](mailto:delta@merlinux.eu).
+If you want your webxdc to be listed here, you can write to [delta@merlinux.eu](mailto:delta@merlinux.eu).

 To be included here, your repository needs